 About the Vaccines

-Both vaccines require two doses (Pfizer, 21 days after the first; Moderna, 28 days after the first), and both report high effectiveness (Pfizer, 95%; Moderna, 94%).
+The Pfizer and Moderna vaccines require two doses (Pfizer, 21 days after the first; Moderna, 28 days after the first), while the Johnson & Johnson vaccine requires only one.

-None of the nearly 74,000 participants in clinical trials for the two vaccines had severe reactions determined to be related to the vaccine.
+None of the more than 121,000 participants in clinical trials for the three vaccines had severe reactions determined to be related to the vaccine.

 The most common side effects from both vaccines include feeling fatigue or mild soreness in your upper arm.
 Some also experience a headache, fever and/or chills, but all usually go away within a few hours or by the next morning.